 In my case how to become freelancer I have other idea.
 It’s not so amazing, but it will allow us to find out if we are capable of being freelancer or we should look for permanent job.
 The main point is customer.
 You can be as amazing as you want, but if no one is going to buy your services you have nothing… Many freelancers before was working in corporation or big companies.
 They get there many contacts so after moving forward they were able to work with them by their own.
-Ok, but if we are not working in big company or we are not social person?
+Ok, but if we are not working in big company or are not social person?
 Well, there’s solution which I personally use for several years.
-Right now there’s five main web sites on the marker for freelancers.
+Right now, there’s five main web sites on the marker for freelancers.
 Of course there could be something else but they are for other groups like translators.
 If I missed something please let me know in the comment:

 1. Freelancer – I guess that it’s the biggest company on this market right now, and they are Australian company, not US.
 Since a few years they has taken control over many similar companies.